Teaching Children About Money

 Opening Accounts for Children

-When you’re ready to open accounts for your children, discuss your options with one of our Member Service Representatives at ATFCU.
-Check out our Savings Account options for more details.
+When you’re ready to open accounts for your children, discuss your options with one of our Member Service Representatives.
+Visit our Youth Savings page for details.

-If you want to teach your children valuable lessons about money, the keys are being committed to the approach you adopt and knowing what you want to accomplish by using it.
+When teaching your children valuable lessons about money, it is important to commit to the approach you adopt and know what you want to accomplish by using it.
 Otherwise it’s unlikely to work for very long, whatever your good intentions.